3 Major Concerns of the Medical Cannabis Community

 Fighting the Good Fight

-In addition to the aforementioned suggestions in this piece, the following are ways that education, regulatory and legislative correction, and a recontextualization of cannabis monopolies can work together to resolve the concerns of the cannabis community:
+In addition to the aforementioned suggestions in this piece, the following are ways that education, regulatory and legislative correction can work together to support patients.

 - Allow medical patients to make their purchase at any recreational dispensary with the application of a lower tax rate.